nicholasadamou/from-scratch/README.md

 A collection of data structures that are not included in the Python standard library built to learn more about data structures and algorithms.

 I wrote an article on [_A Deeper Than Not Dive Into Two Sum_](https://www.nicholasadamou.com/notes/a-deeper-than-not-dive-into-two-sum), exploring the infamous LeetCode problem #1, [Two Sum](https://leetcode.com/problems/two-sum).
 In this article, I explained my thought process behind databricks and why building systems _from scratch_ is a useful learning technique for the curious developer.
 Moreover, I take a deep dive into the low level design of a hash map that features the [Hash Map](https://github.com/nicholasadamou/databricks/blob/master/HashMap/HashMap.py) implementation from databricks.
-You can read the section of the article [here](https://www.nicholasadamou.com/notes/a-deeper-than-not-dive-into-two-sum#before-we-begin).
+You can read this section of the article [here](https://www.nicholasadamou.com/notes/a-deeper-than-not-dive-into-two-sum#before-we-begin).

 ## Development Guidelines